 “At the same time, however, there is a growing awareness of the exalted dignity proper to the human person, since he stands above all things, and his rights and duties are universal and inviolable.”
 (Gaudium et Spes)

-Prometheus was nailed to the Caucasus for bringing man the ability to rise above nature – and in return the Olympian gods gave us the present of Pandora’s Box – that we would have our own Automatoi.
+Prometheus was nailed to the Caucasus for bringing to humans the ability to rise above nature – and in return the Olympian gods gave us the present of Pandora’s Box – that we would have our own Automatoi.
 Machines are our technological slaves.
 They have to serve us.
-Where they would still oppose, we have to learn to subject them with cunning.
+Where they would still oppose we have to learn to subject them in a cunning way.

 That is Benedikt’s call, cited above: take advantage of the machines, they are made for this!
 And that means: also creative professionals, mind workers, editors, journalists, should think like hackers.
 Hacker for me is a neutral to positive term.
-Hacker make use of technology as completely as possible.
-Like the famous investigative journalists, they don’t let themselves hold up by arbitrary rules which are supposed to tell us, how we should use information.
+Hackers make use of technology as completely as possible.
+Like famous investigative journalists they don’t let themselves being held up by arbitrary rules which are supposed to tell us how we should use information.